 Advanced financial management course geared toward the finance major and directed toward exploring the linkage between current finance theory and practice.
-Emphasis on capital budgeting theory and techniques, risk adjustment, capital structure and financial policy, and mathematical programming approaches to project selection.
-Prerequisites: FN 311.
+Emphasis on capital

 FN 411 Insurance and Risk Management

 This course is designed to provide and familiarize students with Insurance and Risk Management processes and methods of treating personal and business risk exposures within the corporate and institutional environment.
 Focus is given to assisting students in becoming more efficient consumers of insurance and providing a necessary foundation to those who will pursue further study in insurance and related areas.
 Prerequisite: FN 311.